christophergandrud/DataCombine/README.md

 ### Version 0.1.7

-### Note: **DataCombine** is in beta.
-Please report any bugs at: <https://github.com/christophergandrud/DataCombine/issues>.
+### Please report any bugs or suggestions for improvement at: <https://github.com/christophergandrud/DataCombine/issues>.

 ---

-**DataCombine** is intended for making combining data sets--especially time-series cross-section data--easier.
-The package is in the very very early stages of development.
-It includes two functions:
+**DataCombine** is a set of miscellaneous tools intended to make combining data sets--especially time-series cross-section data--easier.
+The package is continually being developed as I turn lines of code that I frequently use into single functions.
+It currently includes the following functions:

 - `FillIn`: a function for filling in missing values of a variable from one data frame with the values from another variable.